The majority of American Evangelical churches have failed us.

 As your knowledge grows you will want to take the time to journal, ask mentors their thoughts, pray about what you are learning, etc. This is the pause step.
 It is vital that you pause before you enter the final step of engaging.

 Engaging includes talking with friends and family about what you have learned to volunteering for a local or national organization.

 Note that none of the four stages are static and, once you get going, not necessarily in a set order.
-You will flow between the four stages with trail and error, humility and grace.
-This is a lifetime commitment — not something to check off your to do list and be done with.
+You will flow between the four stages with trial and error, humility and grace.
+This is a lifetime commitment — not something to check off your to-do list and be done with.

 Although the church may have failed us, we want to be very clear – Sunday to Saturday does not replace the church nor are our intentions to facilitate the abandonment of the church.
 We love the church.
 We are called to be the church.
 We continue to attend church.